Java Developer Salary India 2026

 Real Example (Fresher Journey)

-“I was getting ₹3.2 LPA offers.
-After learning Spring Boot + deploying on AWS, I cracked ₹7.5 LPA in 3 months.”
+In my own case, I was getting ₹3.2 LPA offers.
+After learning Spring Boot and deploying on AWS, I reached ₹7.5 LPA within 3 months.

 Skill upgrade = salary jump.